NikolaMadjarevic/Database-of-Serbian-Cities/README.md

 - **Administrative Context:** Boundary layer of the Republic of Serbia sourced from GeoSrbija.
 - **Cartographic Elements:** Legend, Scale Bar, North Arrow, and Author Metadata.

+The QGIS project file (`serbia_cities.qgz`) is included in the repository and contains the configured layers and cartographic layout used to produce the final map.

 ---

 ## 🚀 How to Run / Setup